xvello/salasana-webextension/README.md

 [Install it on addons.mozilla.org](https://addons.mozilla.org/fr/firefox/addon/domain-password-generator/)

-The firefox extension allows you to generate site-specific password from a single master password.
+This firefox extension allows you to generate site-specific password from a single master password.
 This avoids the hassle of remembering a unique password for each website you sign up to.

 ![Screenshot](https://raw.githubusercontent.com/xvello/moz-password-generator/master/screenshot.png)